Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Eating is actually quite a complex process – Dietitians Sarah Fuller and Clare Ellison on ARFID vs ‘picky eating’This article has been co-written by the North East and North Cumbria ARFID Project lead with BEAT, the national eating disorders charity.

-You can also use this helpful ‘picky eating screener’ tool to help you think through whether your child has picky eating or you should be more concerned.
+If you are a carer, you can also use this helpful ‘picky eating screener’ tool to help you think through whether your child has picky eating or you should be more concerned.
 It comes from an expert dietitian-led website in America and can be a useful and practical first step: Picky Eating Screener – Kids Eat in Color

 -